cisco-outshift-ai-agents/tf-code-analyzer-agntcy-agent/README.md

 ### Running the AGP Gateway & Testing Agent Communication

-To enable agent-to-agent communication via the **Agent Gateway Protocol (AGP)**, you’ll first need to run the AGP Gateway locally.
+To enable agent-to-agent communication via the **Agent Gateway Protocol (AGP)**, you'll first need to run the AGP Gateway locally.
 A shell script is included to simplify this.

 *Start the AGP Gateway*